Maillardet's automaton: Amazing Machine

-The Maillardet's automaton is a highlight of the Amazing Machine permanent exhibit at The Franklin Institute.
+The Maillardet's automaton was a highlight of the Amazing Machine permanent exhibit at The Franklin Institute.
 The exhibition includes more than two dozen rarely displayed machines with exploded views of the machines to show their components such as gears, cams, pulleys and linkages.
-The Maillardet's automaton is always on display but the staff operate it only a few times a year for public demonstrations.
+The Maillardet's automaton was formerly on permanent display and was operated by staff only a few times a year for public demonstrations.
 The demonstrations show all seven drawings of the automaton as seen here: